Kangayam cattle

 The Kangayam or Kangeyam is an Indian breed of draught cattle from the state of Tamil Nadu, in South India.
 Its area of origin is Kongu Nadu, the region surrounding Coimbatore, close to the border between Tamil Nadu and Kerala, but it is distributed over a considerably wider area.
 The breed name derives from that of the town of Kangeyam.
 It may also be called Kanganad or Kongu.

 History

 The Kangayam is a traditional draught breed of Tamil Nadu.
-It is not closely related to the other draught breed of the state, the Umblachery, but may have some influence from the Ongole.
+It is not closely related to the other draught breed of the state, the Umblachery, but may have received some influence from the Ongole of Andhra Pradesh.
 Its area of origin is the region surrounding Coimbatore, close to the border between Tamil Nadu and Kerala, but it is distributed over a considerably wider area; the name of the breed derives from that of the taluk of Kangeyam in Tiruppur District.